-Programs previously submitted and declined by LPB will only be reconsidered if the producer has made substantial changes to the proposal.
+Programs previously submitted and declined by LPB will only be reconsidered if the filmmaker has made substantial changes to the proposal.

 WHAT IS THE SELECTION PROCESS?

 Proposals submitted to the Digital Media Fund go through a two-phase review process.
-In phase one, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
-In phase two, projects recommended to move forward are reviewed by a panel comprised of journalists, programmers, independent filmmakers, academics and representatives from national funding organizations.
-If a project is advanced to phase two, the applicant will have the opportunity to submit updates to the project before it goes to the final selection committee.
+In Phase one, each submission is reviewed internally and sent out to professionals in the field for initial evaluation and recommendations.
+In Phase Two, projects recommended to move forward are reviewed by LPB programming staff.
+If a project is advanced to Phase Two, the applicant will have the opportunity to submit updates to the project before it advances to the final round.
 Final selections are announced 5-6 months after the deadline.

 WHEN WILL I BE NOTIFIED OF BEING SELECTED FOR FUNDING AND WHEN WOULD I RECEIVE THE FIRST INSTALLMENT OF FUNDING?

 Final selections are usually announced by January.
 Do not expect to see initial disbursement of funds until the end of first quarter of the following calendar year, after executing a production funding agreement with LPB.